cms-opendata-analyses/pattuples2011/README.md

 # Pattuples production from 2011 data

-The exercise produces tuples created using the Physics Analysis Toolkit (PAT) from the 2011 AOD data.
+The exercise produces ntuples from the 2011 AOD data using the Physics Analysis Toolkit (PAT).

-You need to work in a VM properly contextualized for CMS.
+You need to work in a VM properly contextualized for CMS available on the CERN Open Data Portal.

 In order to run the PAT_data_repo.py to generate the pattuples you need to create a working area and source a proper CMS environment.